menu

 Glenford is a tiny village located in the state of Ohio.
 With a population of 166 people and just one neighborhood, Glenford is the 792nd largest community in Ohio.
-Glenford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Glenford has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Glenford real estate is some of the most expensive in Ohio, although Glenford house values don't compare to the most expensive real estate in the U.S.